kammorne/IN700/_posts/2019-10-31-Orokonui-Trip.md

 # Orokonui Trip

 Oh boy, here we go, the big day.
-Today we *Finally* get to deploy one of the gate sensors, a project that's been in development for 3 years now, and we finally take the giant leap towards finally finishing the project.
+Today we *finally* get to deploy one of the gate sensors, a project that's been in development for 3 years now, and we finally take the giant leap towards finally finishing the project.
 Now that being said, the project still has a lot of work to go towards it, so I'm not expecting it to be done within the first week of next semester, that would be ridiculous.